 You can also use treats again.
 The combination of toys and food might help your dog relax and enjoy his baths.

-If all of the above doesn’t seem to work, you can always turn to natural calming remedies.
+If nothing seems to work, you can always turn to natural calming remedies.
 Luckily, there are many products that can reduce your dog anxiety without making him sluggish.

-I get it, my dog hates water too, but the more I bathe him—the simpler it gets.
+Trust me, I get it!
+My dog hates water too.
+However, the more I bathe him, the easier it gets.

-In time, your dog should get used to having a bath as well, and hopefully, he will feel more comfortable around water, rather than being stiff or shake all along.
+In time, your pup should get used to having a bath as well, and hopefully, he will feel more comfortable around water, rather than being stiff or shake all along.

 To tell the truth, some dogs will never get used to the idea.
 However, with these tips, they’ll at least be less frightened.